webxdc/store/README.md

 TODO: Download the latest release from https://github.com/webxdc/store/releases, extract the compressed archive to the desired location, it containts the bot command line program and required assets.
+In the following steps it is assumed that you added the program to your PATH variable, but you can run the binary directly.

 To check the program is installed correctly run:

 ```
-/path/to/xdcstore version
+xdcstore version
 ```

 You should see the version code printed on the screen.